KejPi/AbracaDABra/README.md

 sudo bash -c 'echo 0 > /sys/module/usbcore/parameters/usbfs_memory_mb'
 ```
 There are instruction on the internet how to make this settings persistent, for example [here](https://github.com/OpenKinect/libfreenect2/issues/807)

-## Known limitations
-* Only service logos are currently supported from SPI application